jornada-im/jrn_metadata/docs/JRN_metadata_standards.md

 Default for this at EDI and LTER sites appears to be that \<pubDate\> refers to the date of the latest metadata revision for a data package posted on EDI.

-At JRN, this element has had other meanings (first date of publication), but there isn 't currently a consistent policy.
+At JRN, this element has had other meanings (first date of publication), but there isn't currently a consistent policy.

 ## \<abstract\>